EricThomson/mesmerize_setup/readme.md

     ```
     conda init powershell
     ```
-Close your anaconda prompt, as *the rest of your steps will be in Windows Powershell*.
+Close your anaconda prompt, as **the rest of your steps will be in Windows Powershell**.
 You will notice when you open Windows Powershell now, you will have conda access (i.e., you will be in a conda base virtual environment with `(base)` before the directory path).

 3. Change some powershell policies
+Plese note again from here on out, you will not be doing anything else from the Conda prompt: everything else will be in Windows Powershell.

 Run Windows Powershell as admin and enter the following:
 ```
     Set-ExecutionPolicy RemoteSigned